51% Attack – All Questions Answered

 Can Bitcoin Still Be Mined?

 Yes, but not for long.
-About 87% of all Bitcoin has already been mined, and around 2.7 million BTC are available for mining.
-Miners worldwide mine around 1,800 coins per day.
-So, about four years from now, there won’t be any Bitcoin left to mine.
+About 87% of all Bitcoin has already been mined, and around 21 million BTC are available for mining.
+Once they’re all mined, which should occur in around 2140, no new Bitcoin will enter circulation.

 Still, this doesn’t mean that mining will cease to exist.
 Every BTC transaction includes a small processing fee.
 Once there is no BTC left to reward miners for their efforts, they will receive compensation from these fees.